lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

-I'm a PhD student at UCSB.
 I was a master student at Rutgers University.
 I'm interested in mathematical problems (combinatorics and probability) with motivation from Computational Complexity, Foundation of Cryptography, Learning Theory.

 Currently I think a lot about Fourier properties of DNFs.